maxdan94/lp_mincut/README.md

 graph.txt should contain:
 - the id of the source node followed by the ID of the target node on the first line,
-- source target weight on each next lines. graph.txt is an example of input.
+- "source target weight" on each next lines. graph.txt is an example of input.

 It will print the value (d_ij between 0 and 1) associated to each edge and the value of the cut.